Testing a Blockchain Digital Identity Solution

 Participants were hesitant to share their personal financial information with an unknown company

-Most of the participants said they felt safe sharing their personal data with government agencies, post offices, and well-respected financial institutions like banks but were nervous about sharing their information with an unknown "beta" solution like uPort.
+Most felt secure sharing their personal data with government agencies, post offices, and reputable financial institutions like banks.
+However, they were anxious about sharing sensitive information with an unfamiliar "beta" solution like uPort.

-Participants did not understand the value of a user control over their own data
+Participants did not grasp the value of having control over their personal data.

-Our interviewees did not understand why uPort’s approach, in which the user controls and stores their data on their phone, is different from other single sign on solutions like Apple, Google, and Facebook provide.
+Our interviewees struggled to understand how uPort’s method—where users control and store their data on their phones—differed from the single sign-on solutions provided by companies like Apple, Google, and Facebook.

-Attitudes towards privacy are nuanced and not mutually exclusive with trust
+Attitudes towards privacy among participants were nuanced and often intertwined with trust.

 Impact

-User testing the prototype led to quick and low-cost identification of usability issues in the interaction design of the prototype .
-This resulted in iterative design changes, giving the pilot an improved user experience.
-It provided the team, who now have a deeper understanding of the tradeoffs that mainstream users are willing to make between a service's usefulness, privacy, and security, with valuable insights.
-The team redesigned the pilot with blockchain-agnostic language and explained more about the value of a uPort's offering.
-To provide education around the new privacy paradigm and enhance users' trust, the redesign included clear information on what's happening to users' data at each step as they go through the pilot.
+User testing on the prototype enabled the quick and cost-effective identification of usability issues within the interaction design.
+My research led to iterative design changes that significantly improved the user experience of the pilot.
+It also provided valuable insights to the team regarding the trade-offs that mainstream users are willing to accept between a service's usefulness, privacy, and security.
+In response, the team redesigned the pilot using blockchain-agnostic language and clarified the value of uPort's offerings.
+To educate users about the new privacy paradigm and enhance their trust, the redesign included clear information about how their data is handled at each step of the pilot.

 “Sharon gave the uPort team invaluable help in facilitating usability studies for our latest pilot with Onfido.
 This was our first project that targeted users outside the blockchain world.
 The stakes were high, and we were understandably nervous about how our product would be received.
 Sharon’s experience, sector expertise, and fresh perspective as an informed outsider helped us run a successful round of interviews and gather invaluable feedback from our potential users.
 Thanks to Sharon, we are launching a pilot with high-quality UX.”